 What expertise can we offer?

-Our SENCo holds Qualified teacher status, postgraduate certificates in both dyslexia and literacy difficulties.
+Our SENCo holds Qualified teacher status, has the National Association of Special Educational Needs (NASENCo) certificate and is currently studying to become a dyslexia specialist teacher.
 Teaching assistants are trained to support the particular needs of the children they work with and are offered specific training as required.